PhD and MS Degree Requirements

 Master’s Degree Requirements

 Please Note: This is an overview of the Chemistry Department’s requirements for both the Ph.D. and the Master’s degree programs.
-Students should consult the University of Oregon General Bulletin for further information on the policies and regulations of the University and Graduate School.
+Students should consult the Graduate School website for further information on the policies and regulations of the University and Graduate School.

 All Ph.D. candidates take the cumulative examinations.
 The purpose of cumulative exams is two-fold.
 First, they can be used as a mechanism for exposing graduate students to areas outside their own areas of research.
 Second, a student’s performance on the cumulative exams is one benchmark the faculty uses in deciding if the student is making satisfactory progress and if the student should be advanced to candidacy.
 The cumulative exams can cover any subject and are not necessarily restricted to research topics.
 One examination in each divisional area will be given each term of the academic year.
 There are no cumulative exams during the summer term.
 The topic of each examination and any suggested reading will be announced one week in advance.
 The cumulative exams emphasize modern topics of interest in the appropriate divisions.
 Students may take cumulative exams in any divisional area.
 The exams for each division are given on the same day of the term in the same classroom; students are permitted to look over all of the exams and take the one most suitable.
 Copies of past exams are on file in the chemistry office.
 A minimum of five (5) cumulative exams is required for advancement to candidacy.
 Students are not required to take the cumulative exam during the term of their advancement to candidacy exam.
 However, if the advancement to candidacy is delayed then the student must continue to take the exams until the term of the review.
 Students in interdisciplinary areas, such as Material Science or Physical Biochemistry, may choose the divisional guidelines they wish to follow (i.e., Biochemistry, Organic/Inorganic or Physical).